dustincchan/MooVee/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, edit, delete, upvote, and read Movie lists
+- [ ] Create, and view visually stunning movie lists
-- [ ] Blacklist Movies, Favorite Movies, and Hide Movies already watched
-- [ ] Search for Movies using an autocomplete search bar
+- [ ] Search for Movies using a search bar
-- [ ] Search for Movies based on IMDB/Metacritic/RottenTomatoes rating
-- [ ] Search for Movies based on other criteria (pg/pg13/R/etc rating, genre)
+- [ ] Browse movies based off IMDB rating, genre, year, and a variety of other filters

 ## Design Docs
 * [View Wireframes][view]